Anagrams in Python

 Before continuing with this tutorial verify that the new code works as expected.

-How to Find Anagrams For a String in a List of Strings
+How to Find Anagrams of a String in a List of Strings

-It’s time to learn how to look for anagrams for a string in a list of strings.
+It’s time to learn how to look for anagrams of a string in a list of strings.

 We want to take one string as user input and find any anagrams for it inside the list of words.